 Secondly, due to the cordial relationship, the approached companies offer a lower rate for the debts they are offering and also a subordinated arrangement for the debt payment.
 In this case, the rate of interest on the subordinated loan is much lower than the rate of interest any general investors would be ready to accept.

-Even if there can be cordial relationships between large banks and small businesses; the large banks may not take huge risks by offering subordinated debt to the small businesses just for cordial relationships.
+Even if there can be cordial relationships between large banks and small businesses, the large banks may not take huge risks by offering subordinated debt to small businesses just for cordial relationships.